nschlia/ffmpegfs/README.md

 Hardware Acceleration
 ---------------------
 The hardware acceleration feature depends heavily on the hardware used.
-As this is a personal project, I cannot go, buy and test all possible devices.
+As this is a personal project, I cannot go out and buy and test all possible devices.
 So I'll have to rely on you to report your issues so we can iron them out.
-Even different hardware supporting the same API may act different.
-Sometimes the format range is not the same, sometimes subfeatures are missing and so on.
+Even different hardware supporting the same API may behave differently.
+Sometimes the format range is not the same, sometimes subfeatures are missing, and so on.

 ### How It Works

-Acceleration is done by specialised graphics adapters, the FFmpeg API can use several types using a range of APIs.
-As of today even cheapy on board chips can do hardware acceleration.
+Acceleration is done by specialised graphics adapters.
+The FFmpeg API can use several types using a range of APIs.
+As of today, even cheap on-board chips can do hardware acceleration.

 Here is an incomplete list.